uoftgasa/uoftgasa.github.io/markdown/index.md

 - AST325H/AST326Y - Practical Astronomy (Fall/Full Year)
 	- This is the undergraduate degree lab course.
 Students not pursuing a specialist in astronomy may take only the first half of the course by enrolling in AST325, but they share lectures and lab time with AST326 students, who continue the course into the winter semester.
 Total enrolment is around 80 students, with a total of 5 TAs.
 Since this course includes a lab component, TAs offer help sessions in the lab in addition to assisting assignment development and marking completed labs.

 ### Teaching Assistant Training Program
+If you'd like to hone your teaching skills, UofT offers an on campus training program, TATP.
+Take enough courses with them, and you can o

 ## Computing